 Forks are what happen when a cryptocurrency’s software gets changed or upgraded.
-Because a blockchain is decentralized, running across thousands of different users’ computers at a time, the process of making changes is difficult.
+Because a blockchain is decentralised, running across thousands of different users’ computers at a time, making changes is difficult.

 Developers can’t simply force software changes onto the blockchain.
-Instead, they have to make changes available and then convince all users to install them and switch over to the new version.
+Instead, they have to make it available, and then convince all users to install it and switch over to the new version.

 But this clone has different DNA.
-For example, the newly cloned species might have a larger block size or better encryption than the previous one.
+For example, the new cloned species might have a larger block size or better encryption than the previous one.

 It’s like an entirely new species of coin that is released into the wild.

-A contentious or experimental fork.
-Some users upgrade, some stick to the old fork and some start using both.
-Now there are two species of coin, both of which are alive and well.
+- A contentious or experimental fork.
+Some users upgrade, some stick to the old one and some start using both.
+Now there are two species of coins, both of which are alive and well.

 Some altcoins started life as contentious or experimental forks:

-Bitcoin Cash (BCH).
-Bitcoin Cash forked away from bitcoin on August 1, 2017, with a larger 8MB block size to introduce cheaper and faster transactions.
-It is valued at around $1,500 at the time of writing (December 2017).
+- Bitcoin Cash (BCH).
+Bitcoin Cash forked away from bitcoin on 1 August 2017 with a larger 8MB block size to introduce cheaper and faster transactions.
+It is valued at around US$1,500 at the time of writing (December 2017).

-Bitcoin Gold (BTG).
-Bitcoin Gold forked away from bitcoin on October 25, 2017, changing the mining system.
-It aimed to decentralize mining and take it out of the hands of powerful ASIC machines so that people could mine it with GPUs (home computers).
+- Bitcoin Gold (BTG).
+Bitcoin Gold forked away from bitcoin on 25 October 2017, changing the mining system.
+It aimed to decentralise mining and take it out of the hands of powerful ASIC machines so that people could mine it with GPUs (home computers).